projectatomic/rpmdistro-gitoverlay/README.md

 generated from that source will also drop out of the generated repository.
 Whereas COPR is a stateful system.

+## An example overlay file

+    # An example overlay file

+    aliases:
+      - name: github
+        url: git://github.com/

+      - name: gnome
+        url: git://git.gnome.org/

+      - name: fedorapkgs
+        url: git://pkgs.fedoraproject.org/

+    distgit:
+      prefix: fedorapkgs
+      branch: master

+    root:
+      mock: fedora-rawhide-x86_64

+    cache:
+      buildserial: 0

+    components:
+      - src: gnome:ostree

+      - src: github:hughsie/libhif
+        freeze: 07fb582c331773ea8ee60513d8ee74f592a7eab9
+        distgit:
+          name: libhif
+          patches: drop

+      - src: github:projectatomic/rpm-ostree
+        distgit:
+          name: rpm-ostree
+          patches: drop

+## Running

+Create a working directory where the primary data `src/` and `rpms/` will be stored, and copy your `overlay.yml` in there (or symlink it to a git checkout):

+    mkdir -p /srv/build
+    ln -s ~walters/src/fedora-atomic/overlay.yml .

+Now, we perform a `resolve`: This will generate a `src/` directory which is a git mirror of all inputs (recursively mirroring submodules), and take a snapshot of exact commits into `snapshot.json`

+    rpmdistro-gitoverlay resolve --fetch-all
+    ls -al snapshot.json

+Now, let's do a build:

+    rpmdistro-gitoverlay build

+This will generate `rpms/`, which is a yum repository.
+Note however the system is idempotent, if we run again:

+    rpmdistro-gitoverlay build

+Nothing should happen aside from a `createrepo` invocation.

 ### Other tools

 The code in this project originated from